Clarivate (NYSE:CLVT) Issues FY 2022 Earnings Guidance

 Clarivate (NYSE:CLVT – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.850-$0.950 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.860.
 The company issued revenue guidance of $2.80 billion-$2.88 billion, compared to the consensus revenue estimate of $2.82 billion.

-Clarivate (NYSE:CLVT – Get Rating) last announced its quarterly earnings data on Thursday, March 10th.
-The company reported $0.23 EPS for the quarter, beating the consensus estimate of $0.21 by $0.02.
-Clarivate had a negative net margin of 10.35% and a positive return on equity of 4.62%.
-The business had revenue of $560.70 million during the quarter, compared to analysts’ expectations of $559.48 million.
-During the same period in the previous year, the business posted $0.21 EPS.
-The business’s quarterly revenue was up 23.1% compared to the same quarter last year.
-Analysts forecast that Clarivate will post 0.72 EPS for the current year.
+Clarivate (NYSE:CLVT – Get Rating) last issued its quarterly earnings results on Thursday, March 10th.
+The company reported $0.23 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.21 by $0.02.
+The company had revenue of $560.70 million for the quarter, compared to analyst estimates of $559.48 million.
+Clarivate had a positive return on equity of 4.62% and a negative net margin of 10.35%.
+The company’s revenue for the quarter was up 23.1% compared to the same quarter last year.
+During the same quarter last year, the company posted $0.21 EPS.
+Research analysts forecast that Clarivate will post 0.72 earnings per share for the current year.

 Clarivate Plc engages in the provision of trusted insights and analytics to accelerate the pace of innovation.
 It operates through the Science and Intellectual Property segments.
 The Science segment comprises the academic and life science product lines.
 The Intellectual Property segment includes patent, trademark, domain, and IP management product lines.